Gay leather bars

 Argos advertisements, left: 1959 for the hotel and

 In 1955 Hotel Tiemersma (between mid 1958 and 1959 renamed to Argos) in the Amsterdam Warmoesstraat opened.
 It did not become famous for its hotel, but for its bar, the first leather bar in Europe according to oral history.
 It was a very simple place, the bar was actually the living room of the owners.
 The basement had a passage with a storage room to get to the toilet.
 This was where the first back room of Amsterdam started.
 The rooms of the hotel could not be locked very well, so it was really a hotel for easy, heavy and masculine gay sex.
 Although homosexuality was not punishable in the Netherlands since as early as 1811(!), making public sex possible was, as was making it possible for minors to come into contact with homosexuality.
 So even in Amsterdam bars had to be careful what they did.
 The early leather sub culture in Amsterdam is supposed to have been imported from England, Amsterdam being the first city on the continent to have bars like that.
 Amsterdam already had a thriving gay subculture.
 Its first gay hotel had opened in 1951.
 It was a specialized hotel for gay tourists.
 And there was the famous bar 't Mandje ('the little basket') founded as early as 1927, that had been run by a "leather dyke on bike" for many years at that time.
-Her bar closed after 55 years in 1982 but has been kept unchanged by her sister and is still there, frozen in time.
-The Argos Bar still exists too, but is is still open and running although on a different location.
+Her bar closed after 55 years in 1982 but it had been kept unchanged by her sister, frozen in time.
+Until it was reopened in the 21st century.